paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 **Why this matters**

 Provisional approval requires **enhanced monitoring** distinct from business‑as‑usual surveillance.
-If monitoring cannot be distinguished, documented and verified as enhanced, the legal safeguard justifying reduced pre‑market evidence is undermined.
+If monitoring cannot be distinguished, documented and verified as enhanced, the regulatory safeguard justifying reduced pre‑market evidence is undermined.

 ### Gap 4: Governance and Performance Measurement